-Beneficial Interest in Agency Endowment Fund held by the Community Foundation - The carrying amount is based on information received from the Community Foundation indicating the financial performance of the endowment fund.
+Beneficial Interest in Agency Endowment Fund Held by the Community Foundation of Middle Tennessee - The carrying amount is based on information received from the Community Foundation of Middle Tennessee indicating the financial performance of the endowment fund.
 The Organization reflects this asset within Level 3 of the valuation hierarchy.